Four graphic novels that illuminate anti-Asian racism through personal experience

 “What makes Toyoshima’s comic strip effective is the seemingly light tone that the strip takes.
 The main character is a ‘Candide’-like character who comments on the small prejudices that many Asian Americans endure with his wry, self-deprecating humor.”

-“Shortcomings” by Adrian Tomine (2007)
+‘Shortcomings’ by Adrian Tomine (2007)

 Summary: Disaffected and habitually critical Ben Tanaka, a 30ish Japanese American man in a dead-end Berkeley job, wrestles with issues of race and sex.
 It was announced this week that Randall Park will direct the film adaptation.

-Recommended by: MariNaomi, a painter and illustrator (“Turning Japanese” and “Kiss & Tell: A Romantic Resume, Ages 0 to 22”) and founder-administrator of the Cartoonists of Color, Queer Cartoonists and Disabled Cartoonists databases.
+Recommended by: MariNaomi, an author and illustrator (“Turning Japanese” and “Kiss & Tell: A Romantic Resume, Ages 0 to 22”) and founder-administrator of the Cartoonists of Color, Queer Cartoonists and Disabled Cartoonists databases.

-Why MariNaomi chose it: “ ‘Shortcomings’ tackles the subject of anti-Asian hatred from within the Asian American community.
+Why MariNaomi chose it: “‘Shortcomings’ tackles the subject of anti-Asian hatred from within the Asian American community.
 Similar to the protagonist, Ben Tanaka, I was raised in a predominantly non-Asian community.
 Similar to Ben, I grew up in deep denial of the discrimination I faced, and felt desperate to fit into the White society surrounding me.

 “Internalized racism was a survival tactic, and I’m only now, in middle age, beginning to forgive my younger self for idealizing blond hair and blue eyes and having a name people around me could actually pronounce.
 It’s no wonder I felt this way, as all the media I grew up with mocked Asian-ness at every level.